 Interventional Radiology Oncology Procedures

-- Selective Radiation Therapy also known as Radioembolization, is a targeted treatment for liver tumors that delivers millions of tiny radioactive beads directly to liver tumors via the hepatic artery.
+- Selective Radiation Therapy: Also known as Radioembolization, it is a targeted treatment for liver tumors that delivers millions of tiny radioactive beads directly to liver tumors via the hepatic artery.
 Memorial Hospital is a licensed treatment center.
-Generally requires one night stay in the hospital.
+Generally requires one-night stay in the hospital.

 - Radiofrequency Ablation of Liver Tumors: Under guided ultrasound or computed tomography, an Interventional Radiologist places a small needle directly into a tumor.
 High-frequency electrical currents create heat at the tip of this needle in order to destroy the tumor cells.

 - Needle localization of peripheral lung nodules: Needle localization provides an alternative to conventional thoracotomy for lung nodule resection.
 Under CT guidance, the Interventional Radiologist places a small wire percutaneously into the lung.
-The patient then goes to surgery for thoroscopy approach surgery utilizing the wire localization as a guide.
+The patient then goes to surgery for thoroscopy (a minimally invasive procedure) utilizing the wire localization as a guide.